ALXS-GitHub/Markdown-Themes-VSC-Extension/README.md

 4. Select the downloaded file
 5. Reload VS Code

+For the ALXS_MD_THEME_PATH env variable you should set it manually in your environment.
+Make sure that it is set properly to the /themes folder of the Markdown-Themes repository.

 ## Usage

 By right clicking in a markdown file, the menu will appear.
 Here you can chose any of the options to customize your markdown file.